outer-labs/react-forge-viewer/README.md

 export default App;
 ```

+## Component Parameters

+* _urn_: (Required) A string or array of string values for the URN(s) of the translated models you wish to load
+* _view_: (Required) An object or array of view objects to display in the viewer
+* _onTokenRequest_: (Required) Callback function triggered when the viewer requests a token to access data stored on Forge.
+Must be a public / viewable scoped token.
+* _version_: The version of the viewer you want to load.
+Latest tested is 6.0.
+* _onViewerError_: Callback function triggered when the viewer encounters an error
+* _onDocumentLoad_: Callback function triggered when the viewer successfully loads one of the documents (urns) provided
+* _onDocumentError_: Callback function triggered when the viewer fails to load one of the documents(urns) provided
+* _onModelLoad_: Callback function triggered when the viewer successfully loads one of the models(views) provided
+* _onModelError_: Callback function triggered when the viewer fails to load one of the models(views) provided

 ## Styling the Component
 The ForgeViewer component will need to be assigned width and height properties, either directly, or via layout manager (like flex layout).